5259

 30 seconds difference

-The Gregorian Calendar is now 30 seconds out of sync with reality and therefore, your biological clock.
+The Gregorian Calendar is now 30 seconds out of sync with reality and therefore, our biological clock.
 How about the next day?

 Drag to the right to see the full graphic